 - Case conferences

-Fellows are expected to attend the annual American Society of Regional Anesthesia (ASRA) and American Society of Anesthesiologists (ASA) meetings, as well as participate in workshops and mentoring sessions.
+Fellows are expected, and will receive support, to attend the annual American Society of Regional Anesthesia (ASRA) Meeting, as well as participate in conferences, workshops and mentoring sessions.
 The meetings include lectures and presentations on topics of particular interest to acute pain and regional anesthesia practitioners.

-- Single-shot and peripheral and central neural blocks
+- Ultrasound guided single-shot, peripheral and central neuraxial blocks

 - Continuous catheter techniques